RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

 ![catalog-endpoint-test-success]({% image_path catalog-endpoint-test-success.png %})

-You can also run the following command via `CodeReady Workspace Terminal` to verify the test cases.
+You can also run the following command via `CodeReady Workspaces Terminal` to verify the test cases.

 ``mvn verify -Dtest=CatalogEndpointTest``

 Since we now have endpoints that returns the catalog we can also start the service and load the default page again, which should now return the products.

-Start the application via CodeReady Workspace `RUN` Menu:
+Start the application via CodeReady Workspaces `RUN` Menu:

 ![catalog-spring-run]({% image_path catalog-spring-run.png %})